ucr-riple/NullAwayAnnotator/runner/README.md

 After the diagnose task is finished, `diagnose_report.json` will be created which holds the information regarding the effectiveness of each fix written in `fixes.json`.
 Please find a sample below:

-Here `jump` refers to the difference in number of errors.
+Here `effect` refers to the difference in number of errors.
 ```json
 {
     "reports": [